 Watch the recorded webinar, Protecting Productivity: The Shift to Remote Work, with over 125+ tips and recommendations for increasing your own productivity and creating a thriving remote culture.

 Want even more resources on remote work from 15Five? https://resources.15five.com/rwcv/

-Dr. Jeff Smith is the Director of the Best-Self Academy at 15Five, as well as a cognitive psychologist and foster dog enthusiast.
+Dr. Jeff Smith is the VP of Strategic Initiatives at 15Five, as well as a cognitive psychologist and foster dog enthusiast.
 Jeff’s mission is to use science to help people, teams, and organizations thrive.
 Jeff has an eclectic background, including leadership roles in learning and development, performance, strengths-based assessments, product, design, UX, CX, and innovation.
 Jeff loves to translate qualitative research into what’s next – he has been named a Master Inventor (twice), co-invented the Aspirational Workplace Transformation Process, co-authored over 125 IP publications, and is a co-inventor on 15 issued US patents.
 Jeff received his PhD in Psychology with a minor in Design from North Carolina State University.